-Making raw milk kefir is also incredibly easy.
+Making raw milk kefir is incredibly easy.
 Unlike raw milk yogurt, there is no need to keep a separate starter made from pasteurized milk.
-The milk kefir grains, a gelatinous living substance, are used to culture the raw milk into kefir.
+There are a few special considerations, however, when using raw milk to make milk kefir.